Sri Lakshmi Nrishmha Parabrahmane Nama:|

 The yogi completed the story that their is not necessity for the war, since Sri Ramar, single handedly have defeated all the arakkar.
 On hearing this and the greatness of Sri Ramar, he was very much attracted to him and at the same time, he order all of him army members to go to their places and tie up the horses and elephants in their places.
 This explains about great attraction of Kulasekarar towards the Emperumaan.

-ased, all the ministers were angry on all Vishnu bhaktas and this anger turned towards them.
+But, this action of their king towards the Vaishnavism increased, all the ministers were angry on all Vishnu bhaktas and this anger turned towards them.
 Some of his ministers, stealed the ornaments of the Perumal.

 The next day, Kulasekarar was surprised to see some of the ornaments being stolen.
 He wanted to know who had done that, knowing the situation, the ministers complained that the ornaments are stolen only by the Vishnu Bhaktas.
 But, kulasekarar denied that by saying it cant be done by any of Vishnu bhaktas and having a great faith of them, Kulasekarar asked some of ministers to bring a vessel in which lots of poisonous snakes are put.

 His ministers also did the same thing as said by their king.
 They came along with a vessel in which lots of poisonous snakes are found.
 Kulasekarar said to all of his ministers in the midst of the palace, that he is going to insert his hand into the vessel.
-If the ornaments are stolen by the Vishnu Bhaktas as said by his ministers, the snakes will bite him, but if not, the
+If the ornaments are stolen by the Vishnu Bhaktas as said by his ministers, the snakes will bite him, but if not, they will not bite him.

 By telling this, he inserted his hand into the vessel, but since the ornaments are not stolen by the bhaktas the snakes didn't bit him.
 He took his hand without even a single bite.
 The entire minister was ashamed of their act towards the Vishnu bhaktas and they asked sorry to kulasekarar for what they have done.
 But, Kulasekarar asked then that he is not the right person to ask for, they should ask sorry to the Vishnu Bhaktas.
 This acts of Kulasekarar explains how dedicated he is towards Vaishnavism and to the Vishnu bhaktas.